They’re creepy and they’re kooky,

 Thing is a disembodied hand and helpful hand-servant of the Addams Family.
 Thing cannot talk and so he communicates through snapping his fingers, signaling in Morse code, writing and finger-spelling.
 Thing is a loyal caretaker who focuses on his duties to take care of the needs of other people and makes sure he does what is expected of him.
 Thing appreciates tradition and prefers going along with established rules and values.
 He is humble and unassuming, and rarely calls attention to himself.
 He can often be found offering assistance to others in a modest, understated way, including visitors at the Addams house who are surprised when they finally see him, express their inarticulate shock, and flee the premises.
 Thing’s many useful roles include gathering the mail from the mailman, handling cigars and lighting them for Gomez, changing the channel on the TV, holding Morticia’s wool while she knits, turning grapes into wine for the family, and turning over records on the phonograph.

 Do you agree with my assessment?
 Or do you disagree?
 How would you type the characters of The Addams Family?
 Let me know in the comments below!

 ABOUT TYPING FICTIONAL CHARACTERS (a regular column):

 Silver Petticoat writers attempt to type fictional characters using the Myers Briggs Assessment.
 We base our choices on research and all around educated guessing.
-It’s all in good fun and we love a good discussion, so if you agree or disagree with our choices let us know!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+It’s all in good fun and we love a good discussion, so if you agree or disagree with our choices let us know!Pin this article to read later!
+And make sure to follow us on Pinterest.